esonn/ferret/README.md

 as an absolute measure of the amount of copying.
 Instead, the measure is intended to indicate the _relative_ amount of copying that the current pair has compared with the rest of the group.
-Pairs which appear on top of the table of all similarity comparisons should be examined for possible copying.
+Pairs which appear on top of the table of all similarity comparisons should be examined for possible copying, but the measure itself does not imply any reliable conclusion.

 ## Installation ##